 How to Get a Vermont Certificate of Good Standing

 A Certificate of Good Standing verifies that your Vermont corporation was legally formed and has been properly maintained.
-Several instances where you might need to get one include:

 You may order a Certificate of Good Standing online with the Vermont Secretary of State by creating an account and logging into the state’s Online Business Service Center.
 The fee is $25.

 Order a Certificate of Good Standing

 Request a Certificate Online From the Vermont Business Services Division